Stephen Law

 Stephen Law (born 1960) is an English philosopher.
-He is currently Director of the Certificate of Higher Education and Director of Philosophy at The Department of Continuing Education, University of Oxford.
-Law was previously Reader in Philosophy and Head of Department of Philosophy at Heythrop College, University of London, until its closure in June 2018.
-He also edits the philosophical journal Think, which is sponsored by the Royal Institute of Philosophy and published by the Cambridge University Press.
+He is currently Director of the Certificate of Higher Education and Director of Philosophy at The Department for Continuing Education, University of Oxford.
+Law was previously Reader in Philosophy and Head of Department of Philosophy at Heythrop College, University of London, until its closure in 2018.

-He is a Fellow of The Royal Society of Arts and Commerce and in 2008 became the provost of the Centre for Inquiry UK.
-In 2023 he became a fellow with the Committee for Skeptical Inquiry.
+Law has served as editor of the philosophical journal Think since 2002, a publication sponsored by the Royal Institute of Philosophy and published by Cambridge University Press.
+He is a Fellow of The Royal Society of Arts and Commerce, became the provost of the Centre for Inquiry UK in 2008, and in 2023 was elected a fellow of the Committee for Skeptical Inquiry.

 Life

-Law was born 12 December 1960 in Cambridge, England, and attended Long Road Sixth Form College in Cambridge.
-However, having been "asked to leave", he began his working life as a postman.
-At 24 he successfully managed to persuade City University in London to accept him for the BSc in philosophy, despite his lack of A levels.
+Law was born December 12, 1960 in Cambridge, England, and attended Long Road Sixth Form College.
+After being "asked to leave", he began his working life as a postman.
+During the four years he worked as a postman, Law spent much of his time reading, thinking, and writing, during which he developed an interest in philosophy.
+At the age of 23, Law qualified as a mature student, and he successfully managed to persuade City University in London to accept him for the BSc in Philosophy, despite his lack of A levels.
+He was accepted (and taken seriously), in part, due to the papers he had written during his time as a postman.
 There he managed to achieve a first-class honours, allowing him to move on to Trinity College, Oxford, to read for a BPhil in philosophy.
 He was also for three years a junior research fellow at The Queen's College, Oxford, where he obtained a doctorate in philosophy.
 Law lives in Oxford, England, with his wife and two daughters.
+His interests include drumming and mountaineering.

 Philosophy

-Law has published both a variety of academic papers and more popular, introductory books (including three children's philosophy books).
-Law has debated many Christian apologists and theologians.
-He developed the Evil God Challenge thought experiment.
+Law has published both a variety of academic papers and popular, introductory books.
+He conducts research in the philosophy of mind, philosophy of language, metaphysics, and religion.
+Law has debated theists, including various Christian apologists.
+He developed the Evil God challenge, which he has employed in debates, as he did in his debate against William Lane Craig, and he's a critic of Young Earth creationism.